-In addition to federal income taxes, common unitholders will likely be subject to other taxes, including state and local income taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we do business or own property and in which they do not reside.
-Common unitholders will likely be required to file state and local income tax returns and pay state and local income taxes in some or all of the various jurisdictions in which we do business or own property.
-Further, they may be subject to penalties for failure to comply with those requirements.
+In addition to federal income taxes, our common unitholders will likely be subject to other taxes, including state and local income taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we do business or own property.
+Our common unitholders will likely be required to file state and local income tax returns and pay state and local income taxes in some or all of these various jurisdictions.
+Further, they may by subject to penalties for failure to comply with those requirements.
+We may own property or conduct business in other states or foreign countries in the future.
 It is the responsibility of the common unitholder to file all United States federal, state and local tax returns.
-Our counsel has not rendered an opinion on the state or local tax consequences of an investment in the common units.